How can I find out

 Undergraduate and Post-Bacc courses are offered only during the day hours.

-How do you decide
+How do you decide where I student teach?

 When you sign up to student teach, you will be asked to indicate the town in which you live or expect to live during your student-teaching semester.
 We use this information and information about where you did your prepracticum fieldwork to place you in one of our member school districts (not all school districts are members).
 Most of the time this district will be within 30 - 45 minutes of your residence.
 Please note, you must have completed all of your other major courses, all CORE Curriclum courses and all education course-works prior to student teaching.
-Student Teaching takes place during your last semester at BSU.
+Student Teaching takes place during your final semester at BSU.